tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 of these rules MUST terminate the connection with an "unexpected_message" alert.

-Implementations SHOULD use a new CID whenever sending on a new path, and SHOULD request new CIDs for this purpose if path changes are anticipated.
+Implementations SHOULD use a new CID whenever sending on a new path and SHOULD request new CIDs for this purpose if path changes are anticipated.

 ~~~